1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Conclusion

 Constipation after surgery is common—but it can be managed.
 Now you know why it happens and what you can do.
-Follow these tips to feel better and heal faster.
+Follow these tips to feel better and recover faster.

 Need help?
 The team at Gastrodoxs and Dr. Pothuri are here to support your recovery.